Reciprocal IVF – step by step explanation of the procedure

-Reciprocal IVF treatment, is a form of fertility treatment that lesbian couples can use to both be physically involved in the pregnancy.
-In this blog post, we explain what reciprocal IVF is, how it works and why some couples use it to fulfil their dreams of a child.
+Reciprocal IVF treatment is a form of fertility treatment that lesbian couples can use to be physically involved in the pregnancy.
+In this blog post, we explain what reciprocal IVF is, the different steps in the procedure, why egg retrieval is necessary, and why some couples use it to fulfil their dreams of a child.

 What is reciprocal IVF?

-Reciprocal IVF is a form of fertility treatment for lesbian couples, where eggs from one woman are retrieved and fertilized with donor sperm before being transferred to the other woman’s uterus.
+Reciprocal IVF is a form of fertility treatment for lesbian couples, similar to IVF treatment.
+The difference is that in reciprocal IVF, the eggs from one woman are retrieved and fertilized with donor sperm before being transferred to the other woman’s uterus.
 Here, the embryo hopefully sticks to the uterus wall and becomes a pregnancy.
 Reciprocal IVF is a preferred option amongst many lesbian couples because both women are physically involved in the pregnancy, with one supplying the eggs, while the other woman is going to carry and give birth to the child.

-After the embryo transfer, the fertilized egg hopefully sticks to the uterine wall and evolves into a pregnancy.
+- Step 6 - Pregnancy: After the embryo transfer, the fertilized egg hopefully sticks to the uterine wall and evolves into a pregnancy.
 It is possible to see whether the treatment has been successful about two weeks after transferring the eggs.
-This period is often referred to as the two week wait.
+This period is often referred to as the two-week wait.
 If you want inspiration on what to do during this period, you can follow this link to our blog post called What to do during the two-week wait.

 3 things to consider before choosing reciprocal IVF